EU Licensed4.8/5

 How do I take Rybelsus tablets?

-These steps are essential for proper absorption.
+These steps are essential for the body to absorb the medicine.

 Is the tablet as effective as the injection?